What new tools and resources would help you build disaster preparedness and resilience in your organisations, communities and clients?

 Local Emergency Management Guidelines for Disability Inclusive Disaster Risk Reduction in NSW – guidelines for disability support providers to understand Disability Inclusive Disaster Risk Reduction principles and provide practical activities to engage the community in building resilience – The University of Sydney

-Meals on Wheels ACT - a collaborative toolkit for preparing older people for emergencies.
+Meals on Wheels - a collaborative toolkit for preparing older people for emergencies.
 It supports home support providers to empower older people to make decisions about preparing for emergencies.
 It also builds the capacity of home support providers to train their staff and volunteers on how to discuss emergency preparedness with their clients and make referrals to emergency services for assistance.

 Australian Red Cross – www.redcross.org.au